Recurring · Climate / Commodities

 Signal counts measure media attention over the last 7 days — not the likelihood of an outcome.

-Trade lens —Integrated energy (XOM, CVX) capture brief crack-spread widening; fertiliser (MOS) lifts on crop-stress narrative; airlines (DAL, UPS) carry the fuel-cost mark for a quarter.
+Trade lens —Integrated energy (XOM) captures brief crack-spread widening; fertiliser (MOS) lifts on crop-stress narrative; airlines (DAL) carry the fuel-cost mark for a quarter. · small move · fast

-Trade lens —XOM and MOS priced into multi-quarter product-margin floor; reinsurance (RNR) cycle hard-markets; airlines, retail and consumer staples (DAL, WMT, COST) sit with fuel-and-food overhang.
+Trade lens —XOM and MOS priced into multi-quarter product-margin floor; reinsurance (RNR) cycle hard-markets; airlines, retail and consumer staples sit with fuel-and-food overhang. · meaningful · slow

-Trade lens —Reinsurance (RNR), aggregates (VMC) and heavy equipment (CAT) re-rate on multi-year hard market; coastal personal-lines insurers (ALL, TRV) and coastal real estate compress; muni-market segmentation widens.
+Trade lens —Reinsurance (RNR) and aggregates (VMC) re-rate on multi-year hard market; coastal personal-lines insurers (ALL) compress; muni-market segmentation widens. · structural · slow

 Editorial framing — events outside our X→Y→Z partition.
 Authored as paired 'what if positive' / 'what if negative' to capture asymmetric tail outcomes.
 No probability is assigned; the lean indicator is directional only.